Phase-gate process: Advantages and disadvantages

+Advantages

 The advantages to using the phase-gate process for product development typically result from its ability to identify problems and assess progress before the project's conclusion.
 Poorly performing projects can be rejected by disciplined use of the process.
 Using the phase-gate process on a large project can help reduce complexity of what could be a large and limiting innovation process into a straightforward rule-based approach.
 When a phase-gate process incorporates cost and fiscal analysis tools such as net present value, the organization can potentially be provided with quantitative information regarding the feasibility of developing potential product ideas.
 Finally, the process is an opportunity to validate the updated business case by a project's executive sponsors.

+Disadvantages

 One problem with the phase-gate process is the potential for structural organization to interfere with creativity and innovation, as overly structured processes may cause creativity to be reduced in importance and to hinder the largely iterative process of innovation.

 Opportunity management

 The opportunity management funnel is a visual representation of phase-gate decision making.
-Opportunity management has been defined as "a process to identify business and community development opportunities that could be implemented to sustain or improve a local economy."
+Opportunity management is defined as "a process to identify business and community development opportunities that could be implemented to sustain or improve a local economy."
 The components of opportunity management are: